ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 #### Sommerset Learning Platform

 Somerset has a county learning platform that has Computing subject knowledge documents from 2015.
-The teacher knowledge requirements are a copy of the expert group recommendations with little additional information about how these can be evidenced, achieved or tracked.
+The teacher knowledge requirements are a copy of the 'expert group recommendations from 2012' with little additional information about how these can be evidenced, achieved or tracked.

 #### Survey other subjects audits